Logo

 For the diagnosis and treatment of ADHD, several physicians are available.
 This road is made more accessible by the availability of professional help and empowerment from licensed healthcare specialists over the internet nowadays.

-Can a neurosurgeon identify ADHD?
+Can a neurologist diagnose ADHD?